zjohn77/retrieval/README.md

 * By default, it uses the BM25 similarity, just like [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-similarity.html)
 * Separates offline indexing from the time-sensitive online search.
 * Each individual NLP component, like the stemmer or the stopword list, is pluggable and carefully researched to keep at the bleeding edge.
 (For example, the stopword list is a confluence of the best words from three authoritative stopword lists: the Stanford CoreNLP, Journal of Machine Learning Research, and NLTK.)
-* Dockerfile and Docker image are available.
+* Dockerfile and [Docker image](https://hub.docker.com/r/jj232/retrieval) are available.
 Conveniently tryout the module.
 * Reasonable unit test coverage, continuous integration, and separation of concerns for each functionality.

 ## 3. The Design:
-This function indexes an input array of texts using the Okapi BM25 similarity, and stores the resulting document-term matrix as an array of arrays.
-Function's main argument is a text document collection in the form of an array of strings, with each text document being a string.
+The main program, "Retrieval.js", is an object with a method to index an input array of texts using the Okapi BM25 similarity, and stores the resulting document-term matrix as an array of arrays.

 ## 4. Install:
 ```bash
 npm install retrieval
 ```

+## Quick Tryout:

 ## 5. Usage:
-The example right below is from "demo/demo2/scenarios.js".
+The example right below is from "demo/demo1/scenarios.js".
 ```js
 /*
  * Demonstrates how to use the Retrieval module via 4 quick examples.